Originally published in May 1962

-A geometric science project from Science Buddies
+A watertight activity from Science Buddies

-A seismic science activity from Science Buddies
+A soaring science activity from Science Buddies

-A beachy science activity from Science Buddies
+A hydraulic-powered activity from Science Buddies

 Eerie images from the site of the Chernobyl nuclear disaster still haunt us 30 years later

 New tests could verify the general theory of relativity, or find flaws